How the Fender AB763 Blackface Deluxe Reverb Amp Works

 6G3 Brownface Deluxe 1961-63

 The AB763 Deluxe Reverb's immediate predecessor, the 6G3 brownface Deluxe, had no reverb and used bias wiggle single triode tremolo.
 Note the tweed style volume-tone controls.
-This type of tone control puts much less load on the first stage preamp so the preamp is hotter than the AB763 Deluxe Reverb's Normal Channel and both of the AB763 Deluxe channels.
+This type of tone control puts much less load on the first stage preamp so the preamp is hotter than the AB763 Deluxe & Deluxe Reverb's channels.
 The use of 220k plate load resistors in both channels' first preamp stage generate more gain than the AB763's 100k's.
 Both 6G3 channels use a .02uF coupling cap while the Deluxe Reverb uses a 100% larger .047uF in the Normal Channel.
 The 6G3 uses a long tail pair phase inverter and fixed bias power tubes like the AB763.

 6G3 Brown Face Deluxe Signal Path